jbock-java/zerobuilder/beans.md

 ### Recycle

-Creating and discarding an intermediate builder object for every create or update operation may create additional pressure on the garbage collector.
+Creating and discarding an intermediate builder object for every create or update operation may increase the pressure on the garbage collector.

 If you feel that zerobuilder affects performance, you could try the `recycle = true` option.